AdmiralSnackbar66/dnd/ttrpgs/Campaigns/Strixhaven/Session Scripts/Session 0 - Welcome to Strixhaven.md

 > | Light            | Can create a huge and mobile ball of light                                   |

 >>>[!cite] In front of the [[Biblioplex]] is a small cafe, and across from it is [[Biblioplex#B5.
-Student Store]].
+Student Store|the Student Store]].
 You can buy apparel including hats, scarves, tunics, robes and gloves.
 After we finish the tour you will need to stop by the shop to purchase your [[first year uniform]].
 You will all be expected to wear your uniform for all classes and field trips.
 Just go and see [[Groff]] in the shop when we have finished and he will be happy to provide anny kit you need, including your uniforms once you have completed your orientation.